Cpu0 ELF linker

 -include $(DEPS)

-With the printf() of GPL source code, we can program more test code with it to verify the previous llvm Cpu0 backend generated program.
-The following code is for this purpose.
+With the printf() function from the GPL source code, we can write more test code to verify the previously generated LLVM Cpu0 backend program.
+The following code serves this purpose.

 exlbt/input/debug.cpp